Implementation of quantum stochastic walks for function approximation, two-dimensional data classification, and sequence classification: Quantum Stochastic Neural Network

 \section{Quantum Stochastic Neural Network}

-Our quantum stochastic neural network (QSNN) is based on a continuous-time quantum walk.
-The state of a QSNN of $N$ neurons is represented by a density operator $\rho$ on a $N$-dimension Hilbert space $\mathcal{H}$, with each basis state $|i\rangle $ ($i=1,2,\cdots,N$) corresponding to a neuron (vertex).
-The state of the QSNN is initialized according to the particular task, and evolves according to the master equation in the Lindblad form \cite{lindblad1976generators}
+Our quantum stochastic neural network (QSNN) is based on quantum stochastic walks (QSWs)\cite{whitfield2010quantum}, i.e. continuous-time quantum walks with decoherence, which have been used to construct other quantum networks in Ref. \cite{dalla2020quantum}.

+The state of a QSNN with $N$ neurons is represented by a density operator $\rho$ on an $N$-dimension Hilbert space $\mathcal{H}$, and $\{|i\rangle\}_{i=0}^{N-1}$ is an orthogonal basis of $\mathcal{H}$, with each basis state $|i\rangle$ corresponding to a neuron (vertex) of the QSNN.
+As shown in Fig.\,\ref{fig:model}, the QSNNs are structured in different ways to accomplish different tasks, but they generally consist of an input layer, several hidden layers (possibly a single hidden layer or non hidden layer), and an output layer.
+The state of the QSNN is initialized according to the particular task, and evolves according to the Gorini-Kossakowski-Lindblad-Sudarshan (GKLS) master equation \cite{kossakowski1972quantum, lindblad1976generators, gorini1976completely}

-where the first term on the right side determined by the Hamiltonian $H$ represents the coherent part of the dynamic (a factor $1/ \hbar$ is absorbed in the Hamiltonian), while the second term determined by the Lindblad operators $L_k$ represents the coupling of the QSNN to its environment or a measuring device.
-In order to build an oracle-like classical neural network with an input and output, we choose
+The first term on the right side determined by the Hamiltonian $H$ represents the coherent part of the dynamic (a factor $1/ \hbar$ is absorbed in the Hamiltonian), while the second term determined by the Lindblad operators $L_k$ represents the decoherent part, i.e., the coupling of the QSNN to its environment or a measuring device.
+In our approach, we use the Lindblad operators